Easy Air Fryer Chicken Meatballs

 Step 1: Zest the lemon, then throw it plus everything else together.
 Yes, everything.
 I find the mixture is quite soft, especially if you’re using ground/minced chicken, so I just mix with a wooden spoon.
 I hate mixing with my hands!

 Step 2: Roll the mixture into bite-sized meatballs.
-I use disposable gloves for this part!
 It’s quick and easy as the meatballs virtually form themselves.
 I usually get 30 to 40 little balls.

 There are more possibilities than you might think!

 - Classic spaghetti and meatballs.
-Grab a jar of your favourite good quality pasta sauce or make a quick marinara sauce like the one in this Greek eggplant recipe.
+Grab a jar of your favourite good quality pasta sauce or make a quick Italian marinara sauce (definitely worth the small effort).
 Dinner is served!

-- Similar-but-different to the above – serve classic Greek style with a traditional Greek salad (which you can make in around 10 minutes), tsatziki and either homemade fries, these famous Greek potatoes or just toasted bread with olive oil and salt.
+- Serve classic Greek style with a traditional Greek salad (which you can make in around 10 minutes), tsatziki or 5-minute dill Greek yogurt sauce, and either homemade fries, these famous Greek potatoes, or air fryer sweet potato wedges.
 You won’t believe how delicious this meal is!

 - Make these Mediterranean roast vegetables.
-They’re healthy and colourful crowd pleasers, and you can pop them in the oven at the same time as the meatballs.
-Prefer not to use the oven at all?
-No worries, just make quick sautéed frozen butternut squash instead.
+Pop them in the oven at the same time as the meatballs.

-- Serve them on cocktail sticks at a party with a bowl of Greek tsatziki on the side.
+- Serve them on cocktail sticks at a party with a bowl of Greek tsatziki or romesco sauce on the side.

 Yes, I do this all the time.
 Reheat in your air fryer for 4 to 6 minutes at 340F/170C until piping hot again.
 Or reheat at 350F/175 in the oven for around 15 minutes.